MillerLabFTW/OpenSourcePneumaticSystem/README.md

 	0		Turn off all pneumatics (set them to 0) and go back to CONSTANT mode

 CONSTANT Mode
-Uses the Starting PWM setting, and keeps the pneumatics at that CONSTANT value.
+Uses the Starting DAC setting, and keeps the pneumatics at that CONSTANT value.

 PULSE Mode
-This mode oscillates between the Starting and Ending PWM values, with the `ms interval` setting as the delay between each switch, in milliseconds.
+This mode oscillates between the Starting and Ending DAC values, with the `ms interval` setting as the delay between each switch, in milliseconds.

 RAMP Mode
-This mode steadily ramps PWM between the Starting and Ending PWM values, with the `ms interval` as the delay between steps.
-The default Arduino firmware has set the stepsize to be 10 PWM units, but you can change this in the Arduino firmware to be less or more depending on your needs.
+This mode steadily ramps DAC output between the Starting and Ending DAC values, with the `ms interval` as the delay between steps.
+The default Arduino firmware has set the stepsize to be 10 DAC units, but you can change this in the Arduino firmware to be less or more depending on your needs.

 ![Gif of Pneumatic Modes](PicsVids/ProcessingGUI_PneumaticModes.gif) Figure 3.
 Demonstration of the three pneumatic modes described above.